MdSamsuzzohaShayon/youthspike-event-management/README.md

  - When make player inactive the rank should be update and and this should work properly
  - When Moving player rank them properly
  - So I think we came up with a solution.
 Each team will be assigned teamID# such as 182.
 The login for the caitian for that squad would be “captain182” and the cocaptain login would be     “cocaptain182” etc. Password would be default password as normal.
 This way the email is not the unique id or the username to login.
+ - Select team when adding players
+ - Moving players are not working
+ - Player update -> save and exit the screen
+ - Fit player image properly
+ - Inactive player will be off the rosters on the list

  - **Dashboard**
  - Copy Events properly (Do something for players)